Ascon (cipher): Parameterization

 The ciphers are parameterizable by the key length k (up to 128 bits), "rate" (block size) r, and two numbers of rounds a, b.
 All algorithms support authenticated encryption with plaintext P and additional authenticated data A (that remains unencrypted).
-The encryption input also includes a public nonce N, the output - authentication tag T, size of the ciphertext C is the same as that of P. The decryption uses N, A, C, and T as inputs and produces either P or signals verification failure if the massage has been altered.
+The encryption input also includes a public nonce N, the output - authentication tag T, size of the ciphertext C is the same as that of P. The decryption uses N, A, C, and T as inputs and produces either P or signals verification failure if the message has been altered.
 Nonce and tag have the same size as the key K (k bits).

 In the CAESAR submission, two sets of parameters were recommended:

 Padding

 The data in both A and P is padded with a single bit with the value of 1 and a number of zeros to the nearest multiple of r bits.
 As an exception, if A is an empty string, there is no padding at all.